CellDynamics/quimp-testcases/numpy2paqp/workflow.md

 # numpy2paqp

-This workflow describes algorithm for conversion contours from numpy text files to QuimP datafiles.
-Numpy file is expected to contain coordinates of contours in format for each row:
+This document describes the workflow for conversion contours from numpy text files to QuimP datafiles.
+Numpy file is expected to contain coordinates of contours in the format for each row:

 ```
+frame1   x1  y1  x2  y2  ...
-frame   x1  y1  x2  y2  ...
+frame2   x1  y1  x2  y2  ...
+...
 ```

 ## The workflow

 In principle the numpy file is converted to old *paQP* files, which are then processed in QuimP.
-Final solution is converted back to *csv* for sake of readability.
+Final solution (maps) is converted back to *csv* for sake of readability.

-1. Run numpy2paqp tool to convert numpy dataset to *paQP*.
+1. Run `numpy2paqp` tool to convert numpy dataset to *paQP*.
 Three files will be generated:
    1. `image.tif` - fake black image of size of processed data needed for BOA
    2. `output_0.paQP` - master file
    3. `output_0.snQP` - file with contours